-The baseline average characteristics of all students in the Kauffman School and comparison groups for the most recent cohort (Cohort VI) are shown in Table A.1.18 Kauffman students differ significantly from students enrolled in Kansas City public schools on several baseline measures.19 Kauffman students were more likely to be black and less likely to be Hispanic, were less likely to receive baseline test accommodations, and had higher 4th-grade attendance rates than students enrolled in Kansas City district schools.
-In general, differences tended to be larger relative to Kansas City district schools and smaller relative to Kansas City charter schools.
+The baseline average characteristics of all students in the Kauffman School and comparison groups for the most recent cohort (Cohort VII) are shown in Table A.1.19 Kauffman students differ significantly from students enrolled in Kansas City public schools on several baseline measures.20 Kauffman students were more likely to be black, less likely to be Hispanic, less likely to be English

-16 In 2014-15, the Kauffman School began accepting new students in grades 6 and higher who were not previously enrolled in the school in 5th grade, such that approximately 4 percent of students in these grades were backfilled.
+17 In 2014-15, the Kauffman School began accepting new students in grades 6 and higher who were not previously enrolled in the school in 5th grade, such that approximately 4 percent of students in these grades were backfilled.
 Backfilled students were excluded from our analysis because the amount of time they spent at the Kauffman School is not comparable to that of other students in the same grade.
 Some 5th-grade students were also enrolled in the school midyear.
 These students were included in the analysis because they spent part of their 5th-grade year at the Kauffman School.

-17 Students who transfer to different school districts in Missouri will generally remain in our sample, but students who leave the state will be excluded because their test scores will be missing.
+18 Students who transfer to different school districts in Missouri will generally remain in our sample, but students who leave the state will be excluded because their test scores will be missing.

-18 See Johnson et al. (2017a) for baseline characteristics of students from other cohorts.
+19 See Johnson and Demers (2018) for baseline characteristics of students from the previous cohort.

-19 Characteristics for which there are a small percentage of Kauffman students in our sample (e.g., English language learner or disability status) may not be representative of the Kauffman School overall because of DESE's data redacting policy.
+20 Characteristics for which there are a small percentage of Kauffman students in our sample (e.g., English language learner) may not be representative of the Kauffman School overall because of DESE's data redacting policy.
 See Johnson et al. (2016) for baseline characteristics of earlier cohorts of Kauffman students before the redacting policy was enacted.